 Reviews on Trustpilot are written by consumers from across the globe.
 Anyone with a buying or service experience can write a review, as long as they follow our Guidelines for Reviewers.
 You can read more about the journey of Trustpilot reviews and who can write a review in our Support Center.

 A Trustpilot review can start in two ways:

 Trustpilot was created in 2007 as an independent, open platform that sits between businesses and consumers and empowers both by enabling collaboration.

 Research has shown us that people want to share their experiences to make things better and when it comes to writing reviews, they won’t stand for censorship or delays.
 That’s why being open is so important.

 We encourage all consumers who have had a recent, genuine experience to share it with our community, because we believe that open feedback delivers real value.
-Consumers can make more informed decisions when they know what others have experienced and companies can improve and innovate by collaborating with customers and learning from their feedback.
+Consumers can make more informed decisions when they know what others have experienced and businesses can improve and innovate by collaborating with customers and learning from their feedback.